Tours and Activities:

 Lacuy peninsula, a few kilometers from Ancud city, facing the waters of the Pacific, makes an impressive mark on visitors due to its open beaches and islets populated by marine fauna and birds.

 A side road led us to Quetalmahue, a small fishing town whose inhabitants gather seaweed, especially the one they call sea string.
-Restaurants offer typical dishes, made with the fresh catch of a sea side location.
+Restaurants offer typical dishes, made with the fresh catch of a seaside location.
 Its beaches and camp sites, ideal for bathing, ensure a different holiday.

-We walked round the beach of a small bay, getting really close to the penguins.
+We walked around the beach of a small bay, getting really close to the penguins.
 However, as soon as we came too near, they would dive into the sea.
 We took lots of photos and noticed how elegant they were in the water and how clumsy they seemed when walking on the gravel.

 We stepped back onto the boat to visit the realm of the sea lions.
 We circled the islet and saw hundreds of them basking on the rocks.
 This noisy colony seemed to communicate by means of raucous grunts and barks.
 We certainly did not expect them to be curious about us.
-When the boatman turned off the motor several of them swam towards the boat as if to tell us we were the strangers.
-A large number of sea gulls nested on the rocks as well.
+When the boatman turned off the motor, several of them swam towards the boat as if to tell us we were the strangers.
+A large number of seagulls nested on the rocks as well.

 © 2007-2025 Total or partial reproduction forbidden.
 Derechos de Autor 675243 Ley 11723